niladhikari/library-management-client/README.md

-## Project Name
 # [Live Link](https://papaya-figolla-810414.netlify.app/)

-## Least five  different features in this project is:
+## Least features in this project is:

 - Our project's standout feature is the Home Page, where users are initially greeted.
 This page acts as a central hub for all our Books Category, providing an easily accessible overview.
 Users can also explore our Discover Your Next Book and Most Popular Authors, all from this single, user-friendly location.